redhat-openstack/website/source/uncategorized/deploying-an-rdo-overcloud-with-instack.html.md

        #tuskar
         instack-deploy-tuskar-cli

 After a successful deployment, you should see "Overcloud Deployed" in the standard output of the terminal.
+Next steps: [ Testing an RDO Overcloud with Instack ](Testing an RDO Overcloud with Instack)